MEET TRACI GREENE Creative Director

 In 2013, she founded the Lab Performing Arts Initiative, (now called Culture Arts Initiative, Inc.) a 501(c)3 non-profit organization designed to enrich the lives of young people who are under-represented in the dance world due to affordability, availability, or lack of exposure to the arts.
 In 2015 and 2016 the Lab Performing Arts Initiative, Inc. provided scholarships to eight Houston area youth to train in New York City at the highly acclaimed Dance Theater of Harlem and Alvin Ailey American Dance Center.

 Culture Arts Initiative’s outreach and scholarship programs, have helped many young dancers gain the opportunity to train at some of America’s most prestigious dance institutions including, the American Ballet Theater, Alvin Ailey American Dance Center, the Joffrey Ballet, Debbie Allen Dance Academy, the Dance Theatre of Harlem, Complexions Contemporary Ballet, New York City Dance Alliance, Texas Ballet Theatre, and the Radio City Rockettes Summer Intensive programs.
-Additionally it has provided scholarships for deserving young dancers to attend undergraduate dance programs at the University of Texas at Austin, Alabama State University, Point Park University, Nazareth College, the American Musical and Dramatic Academy-L.A., and the Juilliard School.
-And provided full yearly scholarships to attend the Houston Ballet Academy.
+Additionally it has provided scholarships for deserving young dancers to attend collegiate undergraduate dance programs at Fordham University/Alvin Ailey Program, the University of Texas at Austin, University of California, Los Angeles, Alabama State University, Point Park University, Nazareth College, the American Musical and Dramatic Academy-L.A., Sam Houston State University and the Juilliard School.
+Plus, full tuition scholarships to attend the Houston Ballet Academy.

 In 2020, the Lab Performing Arts Initiative’s Board of Directors, officially changed its name to Culture Arts Initiative, Inc. to reflect its continued mission to empower, support, and educate youth who are under-represented in diverse communities throughout the United States.

 Traci is married to Adraon Greene, Esq. who is the Chairman of the 100 Black Men of Metro Houston.
 They have one son AJ.